The Incision Decision

 To cut, or not to cut?
 To repair, or to let heal?
 To rehab without fixing?
 To live with imperfect parts?
 Each of these questions is faced every day by surgeons and their patients.
 Here are a few decisions about incisions.

 1) The Achilles Rupture.
 To repair or not?
 Left unrepaired, most people heal over four months.
 The healed tendon is usually longer than normal (since the ends were not sewn together) and lacks the same power as it had pre-injury, but is good enough for most people.
 The traditional surgical repair involves an open incision.
 The complications are relatively high, with scarring and infection being the worst.
 Yet repaired, the tendons heal at their normal length and with more power if a careful rehab program is followed.
-Here the decision is a bit easier, because the open technique can be replaced by a percutaneous repair technique—where no open incision is made, but sutures are passed through the skin and the tendon is cinched together—and it works just as well as the open technique, without the risks.
+Here the decision is a bit easier, because the open technique can be replaced by a percutaneous repair technique—where no open incision is made during surgery, but sutures are passed through the skin and the tendon is cinched together—and it works just as well as the open technique, without the risks.
 For the Achilles tendon rupture, percutaneous repair wins.

 2) The ACL Rupture.
 To reconstruct or not?
 Interestingly, some people have ACL-independent knees.
 This means that even without a normal ACL, they do not develop instability.
 Other times the ACL heals on its own to the other central ligament (called the PCL) and provides some of the necessary stability.
 In young athletes with traumatic ruptures, it usually doesn’t heal.
 This often leads to secondary injuries, such as meniscus tears, over time.
 Even reconstructed, there is a long-term arthritis risk of 50% and a replaced ligament failure rate of 30% in young people.

 Here, the decision is personal.
 If the knee is fairly stable, with no other injuries —such as cartilage or meniscus tears—there is a role for non-operative care, possibly augmented by growth factor injections to stimulate whatever healing can occur.
 In unstable athletic knees, an anatomic reconstruction is best.